 RBC must keep Canadian’s data in Canada where it is subject to Canadian jurisdiction.

 So in the end, I’m very disappointed with RBC’s myFinanceTracker.
-The core features are rudimentary; the advanced features of Yodlee are not yet implemented and there’s no evidence they will be; they expect you to violate your contracts with your other financial providers; and they’re shipping all your financial data to the United States!
+The core features are rudimentary; the advanced features of Yodlee are not yet implemented and there’s no evidence they will be; they expect you to violate your contracts with your other financial providers; and they’re shipping all your financial data to the United States.
+If you really need some financial assistance with your investments, is better to ask help to an expert so you can get a profitable money strategy.

 And it’s Flash-based!
 Adobe themselves have (essentially) killed Flash so I’m really not that interested in investing my time in something that’s not going to evolve – and certainly won’t ever make it to any mobile devices!